 “Nobody was excited about my idea to go abroad for a year, but some of my friends, who have been in another country for some time before motivated me and told me not to miss that chance!”

 Timo found a lot of information on the au pair program.
 When he read that a participation at the program would be possible for him as a guy too, he decided that he wanted to go to the USA.
-During our interview it seems like Timo really prepared better for his year as an au pair than a female au pair.
-He had bought a book about the au pair program an searched for agencies on the internet.
-2 agencies made a quite good impression on him , so he ordered some brochures while he still looked for more agencies.
+During our interview it seems like Timo really prepared better for his year as an au pair than a female candidate.
+He had bought a book about the au pair program and searched for agencies on the internet.
+Two agencies made a good impression on him , so he ordered some brochures while he kept looking for more agencies.
 Finally he decided with which agency he wanted to go to America and started the application process.

 Starting the adventure